Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                If a file was specified but does not exist and should not be created the module exits.
                                Default: `false`
+      --fe, --forceencryptedcredentials, --ForceCredentialEncryption[=VALUE]
+                             If set to true the publisher will never write plain text credentials into the published nodes configuration file.
+                               If a credential cannot be written to the file using the IoT Edge workload API crypto provider the publisher will exit with an error.
+                               Default: `false` (write secrets as plain text into the configuration file which should be properly ACL'ed)
       --id, --publisherid, --PublisherId=VALUE
                              Sets the publisher id of the publisher.
                                Default: `not set` which results in the IoT edge